Skip to Main Content

 Work-study

 Federal work-study offers financial aid in the form of part-time employment on or off campus.
-It’s available to undergraduate and graduate students, including students enrolled in school part-time.
+It's available to undergraduate and graduate students, including those enrolled in part-time programs.

-The program guarantees that you'll earn at least minimum wage, but your hours are capped so you don’t exceed your award amount for the year.
-Not all schools participate in this program, so be sure to check with your school’s financial aid department.
+The program guarantees you'll earn at least minimum wage, but your hours are capped so you don't exceed your award amount for the year.
+Not all schools participate in this program, so check with your school's financial aid department.

 Federal student loans

 Federal student loans are fixed-rate installment loans under the William D. Ford Direct Loan program.
-Eligible students with financial need may receive subsidized loans, while unsubsidized loans are available without need requirements.
+Eligible students with financial need may receive subsidized loans, while unsubsidized loans are available to those without financial need requirements.

-Federal student loan benefits include income-driven repayment plans that could offer a $0 monthly payment, loan forgiveness, and extended repayment relief options.
+Federal student loan benefits include income-driven repayment plans that could offer lower monthly payments, loan forgiveness, and extended repayment relief options.

 FAFSA application deadline

-Generally, you can submit your FAFSA as early as October 1 of the year preceding the academic year you need aid for, and as late as June 30 of that academic year.
+• Generally, you can submit your FAFSA as early as October 1 of the year preceding the academic year you need financial aid for, and as late as June 30 of that academic year.
+For the 2025-26 school year, the FAFSA deadline is June 30, 2026.
+The deadline for corrections or updates to the form is Sept.
+12, 2026.

-Keep in mind that different states and colleges might have their own FAFSA deadlines for determining state-based or school-funded financial aid.
-You can find state deadlines on StudentAid.gov, but you should also check with your school’s financial aid office for its official deadline.
+Keep in mind, different states and colleges might have their own FAFSA deadlines for determining state-based or school-funded financial aid.
+You can find state deadlines at StudentAid.gov, but you should also check with your school's financial aid office for its official deadline.

-To be eligible for as much financial aid as possible, try to submit your FAFSA as soon as it opens up for the academic year.
+To be eligible for as much financial aid as possible, submit the FAFSA as soon as it opens up for the academic year.
 That way, you can make sure you meet all state, school, and federal deadlines.

 Renewing your FAFSA

-You need to submit a new FAFSA for each academic year that you want to apply for financial aid.
+You must submit a new FAFSA for each academic year for which you wish to apply for financial aid.
 However, after filing your first FAFSA, renewing it each year is much easier.

-After logging in to your StudentAid.gov account, some information from the previous year will be autofilled for your convenience.
-The fields you’ll typically need to update are financial information, like new income, tax information, and other personal information if it’s changed.
+After logging in to your StudentAid.gov account, some information from the previous year will be automatically filled in for your convenience.
+The fields you’ll typically need to update are financial information, such as new income and tax information, as well as any other personal details that have changed.

 You can also start a new FAFSA from scratch if you prefer.

-• Apply for third-party scholarships: Scholarship programs aren’t only offered through federal or state agencies.
+• Third-party scholarships: Scholarship programs aren’t just offered through federal or state agencies.
 There are thousands of scholarship aid opportunities through private companies and organizations, professional associations, and nonprofit groups.
-Start your scholarship search through sites like College Board and Fastweb.

 • Find a job: Seeking paid employment while in college is a common way students help pay for their school expenses.
 In 2020, 40% of full-time undergraduate students were employed, according to the National Center for Education Statistics

 • Find private student loans: Private banks, credit unions, and online lenders offer their own loan programs to help students finance their education.
-Rates, terms, and repayment plans vary between lenders, so always compare a handful of offers before moving forward.
+Rates, terms, and repayment plans vary among lenders, so always compare a handful before moving forward.

 Meet the expert: